rinoy2003/ml-customer-churn-prediction/README.md

 # ml-customer-churn-prediction
 Customer Churn Prediction using Machine Learning with EDA, model optimization, and business insights

-## 📌 Project Overview
+## 📌 Problem Statement
+Customer churn is a major challenge in the telecom industry.
+Losing customers directly impacts revenue and growth.

-This project predicts customer churn using machine learning techniques.
+This project aims to predict whether a customer will churn using machine learning, so businesses can take proactive steps to retain customers.

-It helps businesses identify customers who are likely to leave and take preventive actions.
+---

-## 📊 Dataset
+## 📊 Dataset Information
-- 7043 customer records
+- Total Records: 7043 customers
-- Features include demographics, services, and account details
+- Features: Demographics, account details, services
-- Target variable: Churn (Yes/No)
+- Target Variable: Churn (Yes/No)

+---

-## 🔍 Steps Performed
+## 🔍 Project Workflow

-- Data Cleaning
+1. Data Cleaning
-- Exploratory Data Analysis (EDA)
+2. Exploratory Data Analysis (EDA)
-- Data Preprocessing
+3. Data Preprocessing
-- Model Building (Logistic Regression, Random Forest, SVM)
+4. Model Building
-- Model Evaluation
+5. Model Evaluation
+6. Model Improvement
+7. Business Insights

+---

+## 📈 Exploratory Data Analysis

+Key findings from EDA:

+- Customers with **high monthly charges** are more likely to churn
+- Customers with **low tenure** have higher churn probability
+- **Month-to-month contracts** show higher churn

+---

+## 🤖 Models Used

+- Logistic Regression
+- Random Forest
+- Support Vector Machine (SVM)

+---

-- Model Improvement (Hyperparameter tuning, Threshold tuning)
+## ⚙️ Model Improvement

+To improve performance:

+- Applied **Hyperparameter Tuning (GridSearchCV)**
+- Focused on **Recall instead of Accuracy**
+- Used **Threshold Tuning (0.5 → 0.3)**

+📌 Why Recall?
+Missing a churn customer is more costly than a false prediction.

+---

-## 📈 Results
+## 📊 Results

 - Accuracy: ~79%
-- Recall improved from 48% to 75%
+- Recall (Churn): Improved from **48% → 75%**
-- AUC Score: 0.82
+- AUC Score: **0.82**

+---

+## 📉 ROC Curve

+(Add your ROC curve image here)

+---

-## 💡 Key Insights
+## 💡 Business Insights

-- High monthly charges increase churn risk
+- High-paying customers are at risk of churn
-- Short tenure customers are more likely to churn
+- Short-term customers are more likely to leave
-- Month-to-month contracts lead to higher churn
+- Flexible contracts increase churn probability

+### 📌 Recommendations:
+- Offer long-term plans
+- Improve customer support
+- Provide targeted retention offers

+---

 ## 🏁 Conclusion

-The model successfully predicts churn and can help businesses reduce customer loss.
+The model successfully predicts customer churn with strong performance.

+By focusing on recall, the model ensures better identification of potential churn customers, making it useful for real-world business applications.

+---

+## 🛠️ Technologies Used

+- Python
+- Pandas, NumPy
+- Matplotlib, Seaborn
+- Scikit-learn

+---

+## 📂 Project Structure

+- Notebook: Model and analysis
+- Dataset: Customer data
+- README: Project documentation

+---

+## ⭐ Key Highlight

+This project focuses on **real-world decision making**, prioritizing recall to minimize business loss due to customer churn.